Measuring Resilience (No, really! Measuring Resilience!)

 DFID’s Work in Somalia

-DFID strives to deliver better aid quicker in some of the most complex operating environments in the world.
+DFID strives to deliver better aid more quickly in some of the world's most complex operating environments.
 Somalia is a case in point.
 We are conducting an impact evaluation of resilience-building activities as part of DFID’s multi-year humanitarian programme.
 It assesses longitudinal change and the impact of different combinations of interventions.
-We are looking to define what combination of interventions and service providers has the most demonstrable positive impact on different communities.
-We will then cost those combination to determine models that could be scaled -up across similar communities.
-In fact, we expect to find a few combinations, like food distribution, WASH, and education, that have a higher degree of positive impact across community types.
+We are looking to define what combination of interventions and service providers has the most demonstrable positive effects on other communities.
+We will then cost those combinations to determine models that could be scaled up across similar communities.
+In fact, we expect to find a few combinations, such as food distribution, WASH, and education, that have a greater positive impact across community types.

 Measuring Resilience

-Resilience is dynamic in that a household’s resilience can crest and trough according to the nature and severity of climatic and conflict-related shocks and at much greater velocity than in development contexts.
+Resilience is dynamic, as a household’s resilience can crest and trough according to the nature and severity of climatic and conflict-related shocks, and at a much greater velocity than in development contexts.

 Our approach considers when shocks occur and then gathers evidence about where households lie on the trajectory of a shock—are they preparing, withstanding, or recovering from a shock.
-Households may return to where they were, to a common state of equilibrium, but they should do so quicker and with fewer dire effects because of the support they receive from DFID supported programming.
+Households may return to where they were, to a common state of equilibrium, but they should do so quickly and with fewer dire effects because of the support they receive from DFID-supported programming.

 Solid Technology and Innovative Statistical Analysis to Measure the Complexity

-The evaluation includes a 2,600 household sample combined with paired counterfactual villages are identified as based on proximity to target villages, general demographic characteristic, and similar livelihood zones.
-It includes four Household Surveys that coincide with the drier seasons in Somalia.
+The evaluation includes a 2,600-household sample, combined with paired counterfactual villages identified by proximity to target villages, general demographic characteristics, and similar livelihood zones.
+It includes four Household Surveys conducted during the drier seasons in Somalia.

-The diversity of interventions combined with the inherent dynamism of resilience implies that direct single variable linear relationships, as compared to a control, will not suffice.
-We are conducting Multivariate Analysis (MVA) that allows for the analysis of standard outcomes but from a range of different interventions and counterfactual situations.
-This includes variance between different outputs (services/interventions in different communities) and other static and dynamic variables.
+The diversity of interventions, combined with the inherent dynamism of resilience, implies that direct single-variable linear relationships, as compared to a control, will not suffice.
+We are conducting Multivariate Analysis (MVA), which allows analysis of standard outcomes across a range of interventions and counterfactual situations.
+This includes variance across different outputs (services/interventions) in various communities, as well as other static and dynamic variables.
 In brief, MVA is a practical way to measure complex systems.

 Leveraging Technology to Ensure Data Efficacy

-We are using a range of technology solutions to enable the real-time quality assurance of enumerators in the field, integrated platforms for data analysis including easy export to statistical packages, and a range of data visuals that make the impact evaluation a live, actionable tool for DFID.
+We are using a range of technology solutions to enable real-time quality assurance of enumerators in the field, integrated platforms for data analysis, including easy export to statistical packages, and a range of data visualizations that make the impact evaluation a live, actionable tool for DFID.